codeaholicguy/gearman-distributed-job/README.md

-# gearman-job-queue
+# gearman-lib
-An implementation Gearman Job Queue
+A Library for using Gearman